 I have had 7-8 Dobies on my farm.
 If you love them, you’re hooked.
 All mine have been very high energy and love to run.
 They are very sensitive, loyal, and adore people.– Vahunter (Chrono of Horse)

-Now when you combine their insatiable energy and quick speeds, you’ll get a dog that’s more than capable of covering a large farm if need be.
+Now when you combine an insatiable energy and quick speeds, you’ll get a dog that’s more than capable of covering a large farm if need be.
 And while Dobies aren’t your “typical” farm dogs, many owners still use them to guard livestock today.

 When they weren’t on the field, Dobermans had the duties of guarding camp grounds during the wars.
 All these roles and acts of bravery, while in the military, has earned these dogs the title as the greatest military dogs in US history.

 The US Marine Corp had a K-9 Corps during WWII, famously known as the “Devil Dogs.”
-They were messenger dogs that were trained to deliver messages, while supplying ammunition and crucial medical aid.
+They were the messenger dogs that were trained to deliver messages, while supplying ammunition and crucial medical aid.
 However, they were essential in enemy detection too.

 Unfortunately, reports suggest Dobermans were used for suicide missions.
 These dogs were believed to be called anti-tank dogs or dog mines.
 They would strapped on bombs to approach enemy tanks.
 But, it’s not completely clear if this is true.

 In total, 25 Dobermans lost their lives in the Battle of Guam.
 Today, a memorial has been built in memory of these Dobermans who had sacrificed their lives on the island of Guam.
-William W. Putney, a dog veterinarian and First Lieutenant, created the dog memorial.
+William W. Putney, a canine veterinarian and First Lieutenant, created the dog memorial.

-Dobermans as Service Dogs
+4. Dobermans Bred as Service Dogs

 The intelligence, affection and protectiveness make Dobermans perfect service dogs.
 They are obedient and easy-to-train dogs, thus making them suitable for almost every type of job.
 Dobies love to work for their handlers, even if it means assisting in disabilities.